 All students attending the CNMI Public Schools will be allowed one free breakfast and one free lunch on school days in their respective school cafeterias through the Community Eligibility Provision.
 A free meal application is not required to avail of these benefits.
 These benefits do not apply to students attending private schools or daycare centers or younger siblings of public school students attending private schools or daycare centers.
 This benefit only applies to children attending public schools and eating in the public school cafeterias.
-These benefits are not transferable.
+These benefits are not transferable or do not apply to absent students.